 Misfolded proteins easily denature and lose their composition and function.
 A lot of human diseases can result from incorrect protein folding.

 An example of a neurodegenerative condition caused by protein misfolding is Alzheimer’s disease.
-Dense plaques in the brain caused by misfolding of the secondary β-sheets of fibrillary β-amyloid proteins present in brain matter are characterised by this disease.
+Dense plaques in the brain caused by misfolding of the secondary β-sheets of fibrillary β-amyloid proteins present in brain matter are characterized by this disease.
 Other examples of neurodegenerative diseases associated with protein misfolding are Huntington’s disease and Parkinson’s disease.

 Cystic fibrosis (CF) is a fatal disease caused by the misfolding of the protein regulator of transmembrane conductance of cystic fibrosis (CFTR).
 Phenylalanine at position 508 of the CFTR is deleted in most CF cases, causing the regulator protein to be misfolded.
 It has also been shown that several allergies are caused by incorrect protein folding.